 The Weston Local History Society presents a selection of articles about the people and events that have shaped, or been shaped by, the picturesque village of Weston.
 More info

-All of these are available from the Weston Branch Library
+Many of these will be available from Weston Library

 Parish registers for Weston can be found at DustyDocs